Strengthening Governance

 (1)Performance-based basic remuneration

-The amount of basic remuneration for each director and executive officer is linked to consolidated operating income and other business results, and is calculated based on an evaluation by Independent Outside Evaluators*
+The amount of performance-based basic remuneration for each director and executive officer is linked to consolidated operating income and other business results, and is calculated based on an evaluation by independent outside evaluators.

 - *